 - Head to Level Two First.
 Level Two is where most of the interactive exhibits, like create a mascot, record a play-by-play or be a sports anchor in a broadcast, are located.
 If you want to play, you may want to head here first before the crowds build up.

 - Find out What’s Going On Downtown.
-Before you head to the College Football Hall of Fame, find out what conventions or groups are at the Georgia World Congress Center or the Georgia Dome.
+Before you head to the College Football Hall of Fame, find out what conventions or special events are at the Georgia World Congress Center or the Mercedes-Benz Stadium.
 Large conventions could affect the crowds at the Hall of Fame, or as when we went, traffic getting to the Hall.

 - Save with CityPASS.
 The College Football Hall of Fame has been added to the Atlanta CityPASS.
-If you are wondering where the Football Hall of Fame is located, it’s in the attractions district of Downtown Atlanta, within walking distance of the Center for Civil and Human Rights, the Georgia Aquarium, the World of Coca-Cola and CNN Studio Tours, which are also on the Atlanta CityPASS.
+If you are wondering where the Football Hall of Fame is located, it’s in the attractions district of Downtown Atlanta, within walking distance of the Center for Civil and Human Rights, the Georgia Aquarium, and the World of Coca-Cola which are also on the Atlanta CityPASS.
 You can Save over 40% with CityPASS.